What is a FabLab?

 Who can use a FabLab?

 FabLabs are open to anybody who wants to learn about digital making to invent, create and design, and turn ideas into reality.
 The facilities are often used by makers, designers, local businesses, inventors, artists and entrepreneurs.
 We welcome school and group visits too.
+We offer a workshop programme throughout the year for both children and adults.

 For further information, please email email@example.com